xgpxg/onnx-runner/README.md

   -m, --model <MODEL>                YOLO onnx model file path, support version: v5, v7, v8, v10, and v11
   -i, --input <INPUT>                Input source, like image file, http image, camera, or rtsp
       --yolo-version <YOLO_VERSION>  The number of YOLO version, like 5, 7 ,8 ,10, or 11.
 Specifically, for YOLO 10, it needs to be set up [default: 8]
-      --show                         Should the detection results be displayed in the gui window, default is false -h, --help                         Print help
+      --show                         Optional, should the detection results be displayed in the gui window, default is false -n, --names <NAMES>                Optional, multiple category names, each category separated directly by commas -t, --threshold <THRESHOLD>        Optional, confidence threshold for detection results [default: 0.5] -o, --output <OUTPUT>              Optional, send results to the specified location.
+Send to file: file://your_path/your_file, send yo http(s) api: http://host/path
+  -h, --help                         Print help
   -V, --version                      Print version

 ```